deckarep/zigrdkafka/README.md

 ## zigrdkafka
+All your codebase are belong to us.
-This is librdkafka under the command and control of Zig.
-This project requires Zig 0.13 and is developed currently on MacOS aarch64.
+This is `librdkafka`, hijacked and under the command and control of Zig.
+This project requires `Zig 0.13` and is developed currently on `macos-aarch64`.

 ## Currently Implemented
   - [x] Conf